 • Submitted input may inform future output.
-So, submitting the organization's intellectual property to the AI platform opens the risk that the IP is used to inform output for a different user
+So, submitting an organization's intellectual property to an AI platform risks that IP being used to inform output for a different user

 Submission of Content - Inputs and IP (cont'd)

 • Submitted input may infringe the copyright of the owner of the original content (e.g., submitting a poem, seeking to receive output "in the style of" the poem.
 Arguably, the output is a derivative work of the original poem.)